The Circles - Book Four - Chapter 11

 "Pass me the wineskin, if you would be so kind, Elfhild," he requested.
 Licking his lips, he took the container from her hand as she passed it to him.
 "Gives one a powerful thirst to play one of these little beauties.
 A few swallows of the general's wine, and I will be in a good mood to tell you that tale that I promised."

-"Yes, I was wondering when you would tell us about the worst whipping of your life," Elfhild suggested eagerly, her eyes alight with excitement.
+"Yes, I was wondering when you would tell us about the worst whipping of your life," Elfhild gently reminded the old man.

 "Oh, tell us a story!"
 Elffled exclaimed.
 Leaning forward, she placed her elbows upon her knees and rested her chin in her cupped hands.